 Our Desire to Remain Separate

-Essence is what we were born with, and our organized ego identity is what we acquire later.
-With great determination, we can become present for our emotional pain, so that we can allow the larger organizing principle of unconditional love to come to the foreground of our daily life.
+Our spiritual essence is what we were born with, and the biological organizing principle of our ego identity is what we acquire later.
+With great determination, we can become present for our emotional pain in order to allow the larger organizing principle of unconditional love to come to the foreground of our life.

 Why Does it Take So Long to Heal?

-Unlike cognitive-behavioural therapy, which provides effective short-term coping skills, emotion focused therapy is a relational process that supports you to accept, express, regulate, make sense of, and transform your emotions so you can become who you really are.
+Depth therapy is a warm relational process that supports you to accept, express, regulate, make sense of, and transform your emotions so you can become who you really are.
+READ MORE...